sangu0005/sangu0005/README.md

 # Hello 👋👋

 Welcome!
-I'm a data analytics enthusiast skilled in *Python, SQL, Excel,Tableau and Power BI.* This repository features projects on business analytics, financial insights, customer segmentation, and interactive dashboards.
+I'm a data analytics enthusiast skilled in *Python,Machine Learning,Deep Learning,NLP,SQL, Excel,Tableau and Power BI * This repository features projects on business analytics, financial insights, customer segmentation, and interactive dashboards.
 See below for selected work and links to detailed analyses.

 ---